Champions of the Flyway 2020 – Principles and Official Race Rules

 6.2.
 The decision of the Judging Panel will be final in all matters.

 6.3.
-All category awards will be announced during the COTF closing Ceremony, which commences at 10:00 am on March 27th, 2018.
+All category awards will be announced during the COTF closing Ceremony on 1st April 2020.

 Important Dos and Don’ts